10 questions answered on why we need a treaty to make global corporations respect human rights.

 Indigenous communities often face the impact of this race for natural resources.
 Last year, 247 human rights defenders were murdered for defending their land and communities.
 Women human rights defenders are also being targeted through threats of sexual violence and smear campaigns.

 The 21st century economy is dominated by large transnational corporations.
 These private companies are often wealthier and more powerful than the countries they operate in.
-The legal systems in developing countries are often unwilling or unable to hold these companies to account.
+Corporations hide behind complicated structures to avoid legal responsibility.

 Furthermore, communities in the developing world often cannot seek legal protection in the countries where the corporation is based.
 For example, under Irish law there are no practical ways for potential victims of human rights violations by an Irish company overseas to seek justice in Irish courts.